The Monroe County History Center reopened to the public on June 23 at limited capacity and by appointment in the Research Library.

-Donations are now accepted at our warehouse location on Wednesdays from 10:00 am to 2:00 pm.
+Donations for the 2021 sale will resume on October 21 on Wednesdays from 10:00 am to 2:00 pm.
 Visitors must enter via the guardhouse on Profile Parkway and complete a short health survey.
 Our volunteers will be wearing masks and gloves and visitors will be required to wear masks.

 New Building Hours:

 Tuesdays through Fridays, 10:00 am to 4:00 pm